-In preparing these financial statements, Foundation management has evaluated, for the potential recognition or disclosure, significant events or transactions that occurred during the period subsequent to June 30, 2020, the most recent statement of net assets presented herein, through December 9, 2020, the date these financial statements were available to be issued.
-See footnote 22 for description of significant event.
+In preparing these financial statements, management has evaluated, for the potential recognition or disclosure, significant events or transactions that occurred during the period subsequent to June 30, 2021, the most recent statement of net assets presented herein, through December 14, 2021, the date these financial statements were available to be issued.
+See footnote 22 for a description of subsequent events.